chealy82/litedevcoin/README.md

 -Initial reward of 20 coins

 -Block interval of 5 minutes
+- Will divide to half after reach condition

--Maximum supply of 6858k coins
+-Maximum supply of 68580K coins